woossi0/suite/docs/usermanual/source/processing/scripting/processcreate.rst

 Note that the schema for the layer will contain the identical point geometry as the source features, along with two attributes called ``distance`` and ``bearing``.

 The computation iterates over each of the features in our feature collection.
-We define the calculation as follows:
+Define the calculation as follows:

 **Python**